 15:00-16:00 A Research Agenda for the Creative Digital Economy

 Panel discussion chaired by Prof. Martin Kretschmer, Director of CREATe

 This panel introduces the new Copyright and Innovation Network (CIN), and seeks to explore avenues for future research that follow from the findings of the CREATe programme.

-Contributors will include Andrew Chitty, AHRC Creative Economy Champion (Royal Holloway), Jeremy Silver, CEO Digital Catapult and Ben White, Head of Intellectual Property at the British Library.
+Contributors will include Prof. Andrew Chitty, AHRC Creative Economy Champion, Royal Holloway, Kathryn Geels, Engagement and Research Manager, Digital Catapult, Jeremy Silver, CEO Digital Catapult, Prof. Philip Schlesinger, University of Glasgow (Deputy Director of CREATe), and Ben White, Head of Intellectual Property at the British Library.